liferay/liferay-docs/develop/tutorials/articles/migrating-a-legacy-application/01-migrating-existing-code-to-liferay-7.markdown

 EXT plugins, and themes?
 That's what you'll learn in these tutorials.
 Here's an overview of each legacy plugin's migration path:

-- *Portlets* - Convert to a module or adapt to Liferay 7's API, as a WAR-style plugin
+- *Portlets* - Convert to a module, by first adapting a WAR-style plugin to Liferay 7's API and then formally modularizing it

 - *Hooks* - Convert to a module, or in some cases, convert to an OSGi Fragment